 In 2020-21 (during Covid) this den began as a combined group of first and second graders.
 The group bonded under the leadership of Margaret Campbell and Scott Granger who have built it into an enthusiastic and conscientious group of about 8 boys now in either 4th or 5th grade.
 The den meets every 2nd and 4th Wednesday evening of the month from 6:15 to 7:30 in the MRE Cafeteria beginning September 13th.
 Newcomers may join at any time during the year – they are never ‘behind.’

 Arrow of Light is a shortened year, running only to the Blue and Gold Banquet in the spring, whereupon all the boys complete their Cub Scouting career by literally “crossing over” a ceremonial bridge to join Boy Scout Troop 1 Lancaster.
-The Blue and Gold Banquet is the capstone of the Cub Scout’s career.
+The Crossover Ceremony during the spring Pack Meeting is the capstone of the Cub Scout’s career.

 - Building a Better World (Citizenship)

 - Outdoorsman (Camping)